prometheus/proposals/proposals/2025-04-04_extended-range-selectors-semantics.md

 Created Timestamp metadata enhances the precision of the `anchored` modifier by allowing the system to accurately place the initial zero value at the exact moment a counter was created.
 This ensures we capture the complete increase from the very beginning of a metric's existence.
 Without Created Timestamp, we might miss the initial increase that occurs between creation and the first sample.
 With it, `anchored` can duplicate the zero value precisely at the start of the range when appropriate, providing more accurate rate calculations especially for newly created counters.

-*Why not taking staleness markers into consideration?*
+*Why not take staleness markers into consideration?*

 It is important that heuristics remain consistent whether metrics are pulled or pushed.
 Additionally, staleness markers are not specialized and can indicate various conditions: a disappearing counter, a scrape failure, or a recording rule not returning a result.
 This ambiguity makes staleness markers unreliable as signals for specific behaviors in rate calculations.